solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 -   [Application Monitoring for Azure App Service Overview]

-# 06 / Security
+# 06 / Networking and Security

-Moving to a cloud-based service doesn't mean the entire internet will have access to it at all times.
+Moving to cloud-based services doesn't mean the entire internet will have access to it at all times.
 Azure provides best-in-class security that ensures data workloads are continually protected from bad actors and rogue programs.
-An additional critical factor for many organizations is being compliant with local and industry regulations.
+Additionally, Azure provides several certifications that ensure your resources are compliant with local and industry regulations, an important factor for many organizations today.

-Organizations must take proactive security measures to protect their workloads and Azure simplifies through the following best practices.
+In today's geopolitical environment, organizations must take proactive security measures to protect their workloads.
+Azure simplifies many of these complex tasks and requirements through the various security and compliance resources provided out of the box.
+This section will focus on many of these tools

-## Authentication

-Azure Database for MySQL supports the [basic authentication mechanisms] for MySQL user connectivity but also supports [integration with Azure Active Directory][Microsoft docs].
-This security integration works by issuing tokens that act like passwords during the MySQL login process.
-[Configuring Active Directory integration] is incredibly simple to do and supports not only users but AAD groups as well.

-This tight integration allows administrators and applications to take advantage of the enhanced security features of [Azure Identity Protection] to further surface any identity issues.

-TODO: Diagram

-> **Note:** This security feature is supported by MySQL 5.7 and later.
-> Most [application drivers][Configuring Active Directory integration]
-> are supported as long as the `clear-text` option is provided.

 ## Threat protection

-If user or application credentials are compromised, logs are not likely to reflect any failed login attempts.
+In the event that a user or application credential is compromised, logs are not likely to reflect any failed login attempts.
 Compromised credentials can allow bad actors to access and download the data.
 [Azure Threat Protection] and [Microsoft Defender for open-source relational databases] can watch for anomalies in logins (such as unusual locations, rare users, or brute force attacks) and other suspicious activities.
 Administrators can be notified in the event something does not `look` right which can then assist with patching vulnerabilities.
 Microsoft Defender for open-source relational databases can be enabled by following the [Enable Microsoft Defender for open-source relational databases and respond to alerts] article.

 ## Encryption